Cruising/Navigating the GIWW in Mississippi

 Ship Island Pass

-Ship Island Pass leads to Gulfport, MS; it is well-marked by lighted and unlighted buoys, and lighted ranges.
-It intersects the GICW 5.0 miles above the entrance near (MM "73.0 EHL").
-Gulfport Ship Channel continues another 5 miles through Mississippi Sound to Gulfport Harbor Basin.
-Project depths are in excess of 30 feet to the Basin.
+Ship Island Pass is well-marked by lighted buoys, and lighted ranges.
+It intersects the Gulf Intracoastal Waterway 5.0 miles above the entrance near (MM "73.0 EHL").
+Gulfport Ship Channel then continues another 5 miles through Mississippi Sound to Gulfport Harbor Basin.
+Federal project depths are 38 feet for Ship Island Bar Channel, 36 feet for Gulfport Ship Channel, and 32 to 36 feet for the Anchorage Basin.

-Cat Island Channel lies between Cat Island to the northeast and Isle au Pitre to the southwest.
-This (not so well) marked channel has a least depth of about 12 feet and is used primarily by local vessels.
-It is marked by unlighted fairway buoys and a couple of red nuns and requires careful navigation in good weather conditions.
-It intersects the GICW near (MM "54.0 EHL") about 12.4 miles above the entrance.
+The marked channel has a least depth of about 12 feet and is used primarily by local vessels.
+It is marked by unlighted fairway buoys ("B" through "F") and a couple of red nuns.
+Cat Island Channel and South Pass requires careful navigation in good weather conditions.
+It intersects the GICW near (MM "54.5 EHL") about 10.8 NM above the entrance.

 Dangers – Cat Island Channel and South Pass are bordered by unmarked shoals covered 3 to 6 feet and a dangerous wreck was reported 0.3 mile NE of "Cat Island Channel West Buoy 2"; in about (30°11’22"N / 89°14’19"W) .

 Tides and Currents – The range of tide is about 1.7 feet, but the tides are greatly affected by the winds.
 Current velocities up to 1.25 knots have been measured in the channel during normal weather.

 Pass Marianne located 3.0 NM west of West Point on Cat Island.
 The mariner should use extra caution in this area between (MM "55.0 EHL") and (MM "65.0 EHL") of the Gulf Intracoastal Waterway.
 The area is subject to shoaling and frequent change.